jordanos/jordanos/README.md

 ## Overview

-- 👨‍💻 All of my projects are available [here](https://yordanos-dereje.netlify.app).

 - 💬 Ask me about **Reactjs, Django, MERN, micro-services, System design**.

 - 📫 How to reach me **jordanoswork2021@gmail.com**.